Princess Sophia, Electress of Hanover (1630-1714), Mother of George I; granddaughter of James I

 Granddaughter of James I and youngest child of Elizabeth of Bohemia, Sophia was brought up at Leiden before moving to her mother's court at The Hague in 1641.
-Raised in an environment conducive to learning, she was schooled in mathematics, law, theology, history and six languages.
+She was tutored in mathematics, law, theology, history and six languages.
 Her prolific correspondence, written in both French and German, provides a detailed account of court life.
-In 1658 she married Ernest Augustus, Elector of Hanover, and she eventually became the mother of seven children.
+In 1658 she married Ernest Augustus, and she eventually became the mother of seven children.
 As the nearest Protestant claimant to the British throne after Queen Anne, her eldest son became George I.

 Princess Sophia, Electress of Hanover